tessa-melli/JanggiGame/README.md

 ## Future directions

-* Create the front end for a better user experience
+* Create the front end using PyGame for a better user experience
 * Host the game in an online format
 * Enable the option to play in 2-player mode or against the computer